 From Fruit to Fabric

-Frumat creates leather-like materials from apple skins.
+Frumat creates leather-like sustainable fashion materials from apple skins.
 An apple’s skin contains a substance called pectin.
 Normally, apple skins are an industrial waste product.
 Frumat uses pectin to create durable and compostable and sustainable leather alternatives.
 These are used in personal luxury goods and fashion accessories.
 The leather proxies are dyed and tanned without chemicals.
 Pretty cool, right!?
 I love the fact that it’s a faux leather that’s not made from oil-based synthetics.

 Nano Textile developed a sustainable alternative to adhesive chemicals.
 These glues are used to attach accessories and finishes on fabrics.
 This sustainable fashion innovation implants ‘finishes’ straight into fabrics.
 It protects the end-user and the environment from toxic and hazardous chemicals.
 Sounds like a win!

 Flocus produces fillings, yarns, and textiles from kapok tree fibers.
 The tree grows without chemicals in drylands.
 These lands are not normally suitable for agricultural farming.
 Ideally the tree will replace cotton and bamboo as a sustainable fashion alternative.

 Natural Textiles as Fashion Innovation

 Orange Fiber is an Italian sustainable fashion startup that creates natural textiles from oranges and lemons.
 Orange Fiber comes from the cellulose in the discarded skins and fibers during processing.
 Then the paste is enriched with essential oils.
 By this process they are able to produce high-quality, eco-friendly fabrics.
 I bet they smell amazing too!